-About Aussies -- The Australian Shepherd Character and Temperament
+About Aussies -- Is an Australian Shepherd Right For You?

 The Australian Shepherd is a highly intelligent, energetic, and eager-to-please dog that comes in a medium-sized, attractive package.
 Equipped with strong herding and guardian instincts, this dog possesses a virtually unparalleled loyalty to his family.
 Aussies are known to bond to their special person and shadow them, following them around from room to room.